Sphygmomanometer: History

-The sphygmomanometer was invented by Samuel Siegfried Karl Ritter von Basch in the year 1881.
+The sphygmomanometer developed from an earlier instrument the Sphygmograph (/ˈsfɪɡməˌɡræf, ˌɡrɑːf/[1][2] SFIG-mə-graf) a mechanical device used to measure blood pressure, that was developed in the mid-19th century by German physiologist Karl von Vierordt (1818–1884).

+The device was a system of levers hooked to a scale-pan in which weights were placed to determine the amount of external pressure needed to stop blood flow in the radial artery.
+Although the instrument was cumbersome and its measurements imprecise, the basic concept of Vierordt's sphygmograph eventually led to the blood pressure cuff used today.

+In 1863, Étienne-Jules Marey (1830–1904) improved the device by making it portable.
+Also he included a specialized instrument to be placed above the radial artery that was able to magnify pulse waves and record them on paper with an attached pen.

+In 1872, Frederick Akbar Mahomed published a description of a modified sphygmograph.
+This modified version made the sphygmograph quantitative, so that it was able to measure arterial blood pressure.
+In 1881 Samuel Siegfried Karl Ritter von Basch devised the sphygmomanometer.

 Scipione Riva-Rocci introduced a more easily-usable version in 1896.
 In 1901, pioneering neurosurgeon Dr. Harvey Cushing brought an example of Riva-Rocci's device to the US, modernized and popularized it within the medical community.
 Further improvement came in 1905 when Russian physician Nikolai Korotkov included diastolic blood pressure measurement following his discovery of "Korotkoff sounds".
 William A. Baum invented the Baumanometer brand in 1916, while working for The Life Extension Institute which performed insurance and employment physicals.

 Types

 Both manual and digital meters are currently employed, with different trade-offs in accuracy versus convenience.